 In 2011, an independent study rated Memorial Sloan Kettering the third most successful nonprofit organization with respect to the development of drugs and vaccines approved by the US Food and Drug Administration, after the National Institutes of Health and the ten-campus University of California system.

-To date, research conducted at Memorial Sloan Kettering has produced nine drugs that have been approved by the FDA for marketing, and one product approved by the US Department of Agriculture.
+To date, research conducted at Memorial Sloan Kettering has produced 12 drugs that have been approved by the FDA for marketing, and one product approved by the US Department of Agriculture.

 Learn about some of our most successful developments, including numerous lifesaving treatments and other broadly used products.